Rok at Stephansplatz with St. Stephen’s Cathedral rising behind him in Vienna, Austria

 Population: 8.8 million (2022)

-Estimated reading time: 9 minutes
+Austria travel blog reading time: 8 minutes

 Austria attractions and memorable experiences:

-Nevertheless, I visited many areas of Austria, which is one of the most popular tourist destinations in Europe all year round.
+Still, my journey through its diverse regions showed me why one of the most popular tourist destinations in Europe all year round.

 Squeezing in size, worldwide recognized by celebrities

 In the 19th century, Austria was one of the most powerful countries in the world.
-The total area of this multinational hegemon was 698,700 km2, which is almost 8 times more than the size of today’s Austria.
+The total area of this multinational hegemon was 698,700 km2, which is almost 8 times the size of today’s Austria.

 Petzen doesn’t have so many lifts, but the ski track from the top of the mountain down to the valley is really long and it can be very demanding at some sections.
-The ride up on a lift was so long that we got covered with a blanked while seated in a chairlift.
+The ride up on a lift was so long that we got covered with a blanket while seated in a chairlift.
 Many years later, when I also visited other ski slopes in Saalbach, Kitzbühel, Flachau, Obertauern and Nassfeld, I realized that Petzen was a very basic ski center according to Austrian standards.

 Concerts, business meetings and friendly gatherings